luckypoem/moesocks/README.md

 ------------------
 * None

-Note
+Notes
 ------

-There's a bug that prevents remote from working correctly.
+There's a bug that prevents moesocks remote from working correctly with GFW, thanks Prof Fang!

-You should use the original Python implementation of [shadowsocks] on the remote server.
+You should use the original Python implementation of [shadowsocks] on the remote server if your primary goal is to bypass internet censorship in China.

+From the author's limited testing, [shadowsocks-go] also works reasonably well, though it might not run as fast as the Python's version.

 There is an earlier implementation of [shadowsocks in Haskell] by rnons that makes MoeSocks possible.